 [00:26:33] Sondra: Fall in love with your life.
 Yeah.

 [00:26:36] Aneta: in love with your life.
 That's awesome.
 No one's ever said it that way.
 So Sandra, thank you so much.
 I'm so excited.
-I want to get a copy of the book and read it.
+I definitely want to get a copy of the book and to read it.
 And is there a workbook with it?
-Did I see that there's a workbook as well?
+Did I see that there's actually a workbook as well?

 [00:26:51] Sondra: Yeah, I have a workbook journal.
 It's not out yet.
-But what is out, they're coming out next month are my contemplation cards and they're like an Oracle deck.
+But what are out, they're coming out next month are my contemplation cards and they're like an Oracle deck.
 So you pull a beautiful card.

 [00:27:02] Aneta: Oh, tell us about that.
 Yeah, you didn't mention it.
 I love beautiful cards.
 Like I love being able to pull something.
 So tell us a little about the contemplation cards.
 So

-[00:27:12] Sondra: it's called the four attitudes contemplations deck and has a little book and it, you have all these cards.
+[00:27:12] Sondra: it's called the four attitudes contemplations deck and has a little book and it, you has all these cards.
 There are 48 of them.
 They have beautiful artwork on them and then they have sayings like compassion.
 I choose compassion today and then it goes into working with compassion for yourself they're beautiful and they're so fun.
 So those will be out next month on my site.

 [00:27:34] Aneta: Oh, wonderful.
 I will look for those as well.
 Thank you so much for joining me today.
 Thank you for the beautiful work that you are doing in this world and much continued success and joy to you.